dasch-swiss/dsp-api/docs/05-internals/design/principles/feature-toggles.md

 - A feature toggle should have metadata such as a description, an expiration date, developer contact information, etc.

-- A feature toggle should have an optional version number, so you can get different versions of the same feature.
+- A feature toggle should have a version number, so you can get different versions of the same feature.

 - It should be possible to configure a toggle in `application.conf`